levelten/google-analytics-connector-wp/readme.txt

 Connects Google Analytics with your WordPress site.

 == Description ==
-Google Analytics+ for WordPress enables you to easily setup and configure Google Analytics to track all your website.
-It also generates reports of essential metrics right in your WordPress install.
+Google Analytics Connector for WordPress easily integrates Google Analytics tracking and dashboard reporting in your website in just minutes.

+This plugin was created from the excellent Google Analytics Dashboard for WordPress (GADWP) plugin to maintain a robust, direct Google Analytics integration.

 In addition to a set of general Google Analytics stats, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.